What is Conservation?

 - Specializes in a particular kind of material.
 Given the increasingly technical nature of modern conservation, they often focus on a specific type of material called their “specialty,” becoming experts in that subject.

 - Adheres to a strict ethical practice in their work.
 They assume certain obligations to cultural heritage, its stewards, the profession, and society as a whole.
 In much of what they do, they rely on our Code of Ethics as their guide.

 - Works in a variety of settings like cultural institutions, research labs, and private practices and has various titles and responsibilities.

 - Hears their job called many different things, such as “art restorer” or "art doctor."
 Conservator is the preferred term in the United States.
 Professionals in other countries do identify as “art restorers,” but this is often due to differences in language.
 In French, for example, conservateur actually means curator, and restaurateur means "conservator."
 "Conservationists" are typically the professionals who focus on environmental conservation.

 Conservators make up a large part of the membership of the American Institute for Conservation (AIC), the national membership association for conservation professionals.
 AIC and the Foundation for Advancement in Conservation (FAIC) play an important role in the field of conservation, working alongside allied organizations.

 Learn more about conservation!
-Find answers to common conservation questions, learn about conservation-specific terminology, and explore conservation in social media.
+Find answers to frequently asked questions, learn about conservation terminology, and explore conservation in social media.